skychwang/Empyrean-Eyes/README.md

 Multiple sources and spectra
 ...more features to come in the future.

-## Building
+## Building / Running

 Empyrean Eyes is XCode 8.2.1 Compatible and targets 10.12 (Mac OS X Sierra) upwards.
+To download an .app file of the project, navigate to Github releases and download the latest version.

 ## How I built it